jones58/brutalist-map/README.md

 - Made a lot of changes to the site's CSS as I went along to make sure it looked clean and would be easy to use.
 For example I:
   - I experimented with adding a concrete texture to the footer and header but in the end it made the site look too cluttered.
   - Added media queries for tablet and mobile view.
+  - Vertically center text in header and footer.

 ## Debugging: